drigols/dota2learning/README.md

 ```

 **[/data](data)**
-The folder [./data](data) is used to shared MySQL data between host machine and container.
+The folder [./data](data) is used to shared MySQL data (database) between host machine and container.

 **NOTE:**
 MySQL services can delay some minutes to work, that's why was created a "healthcheck" in Docker Compose that waits for the service to be available and then dumps the data: